fusioncharts/dev_centre_docs/getting-started/plain-javascript/setting-data-source-using-url.md

 </chart>

 ```
-Copy this into a file called `monthlyRevenue.xml` and store it in the same folder as your HTML page.
+Copy this into a file called `oilReserves.xml` and store it in the same folder as your HTML page.

 > If you are using multilingual characters in your XML, make sure you save the XML data with UTF-8 encoding.